Magic lands $27M Series A for its ‘plug and play’ passwordless tech – TechCrunch

 “It’s less mainstream right now, but we’re making it super simple for developers,” says Li.
 “This way we can help promote new technologies, and that’s really good for user security and privacy.”

 It’s a bet that seems to be working: Magic has recorded a 13% month-over-month increase in developer signups, and the number of identities secured is growing at a rate of 6% weekly, according to Magic.
-It’s also secured a number of big-name customers, from crypto news publisher Decrypt to fundraising platform Fairmint.
+It has also secured a number of big-name customers, from crypto news publisher Decrypt to fundraising platform Fairmint.

 Wendy Xiao Schadeck, a partner at Northzone said: “We couldn’t be more excited to support Sean and the Magic team as they redefine authentication for the internet from the bottom up, solving a core pain point for developers, users, and companies.